equinix-labs/terraform-metal-vyos-router/README.md

 ![](https://img.shields.io/badge/Stability-Experimental-red.svg)

-# Deploy and IPSec VPN and Router on Equinix Metal Baremetal
+# Deploy an Edge Router with IPSec VPN on Equinix Metal

 This repo will allow you to deploy a [VyOS router](https://www.vyos.io/products/#vyos-router) onto a [baremetal node in Equinix Metal](https://metal.equinix.com/product/).
 It will then generate a config file to setup an IPSec tunnel with a Cisco 1000v from [Equinix's ***Network Edge***](https://www.equinix.com/services/edge-services/network-edge/).
 As of now there is no way to fully automate the configuration of the router (That I've figured out).
 So we'll be doing a few steps by hand.